fluiddyn/transonic/README.rst

 .. warning ::

-   Calling another method in a Pythranized method is not yet supported!
+   Calling another method in a boosted method is not yet supported!

 More examples of how to use Transonic for Object Oriented Programing are given `here